labai/deci/deci/README.md

 In addition, BigDecimal has pitfalls (e.g. equals, lose scale on division).

 Luckily, kotlin have operators (- + * /), which should improve readability.
-Unfortunately, it still have some problems, derived from BigDecimal, an example:
+Unfortunately, it still has some problems, derived from BigDecimal, an example:
-- div (division) use original scale and the HALF_EVEN rounding is used, which is not useful in most of situations.
+- div (division) use original scale and the HALF_EVEN rounding is used, which is not useful in most of the situations.
 Thus, normally you can't use div operator (/) in your formulas
 - equality check takes into account a scale, so 2.0 != 2.00.
 So you need to use compareTo instead of "==" check